 - How does AWH ensure recipients receive the maximum amount of materials?

-AWH collaborates with relief agencies (i.e. Red Cross) who work in impoverished communities abroad to conduct professional needs assessments in each community where medical product will be sent.
+AWH collaborates with relief agencies (i.e. Red Cross) who work in impoverished communities abroad to conduct professional needs assessments in each community where medical products are sent.
 The needs assessment identifies specific needs and capacities of healthcare providers to ensure an efficient chain of supply.
 The relief agencies then sponsor shipments of AWH donations to beneficiaries they identify.

-- What criteria does AWH require of medical donations?
+- What criteria does AWH require for medical donations?

 All donations must be unused, functional, and be received at least 6 months before the expiration date.
 We accept materials with cosmetic damage on the packaging.
 We also accept lightly damaged medical devices on a case-by-case basis, depending on if they can be repaired.

-- Do you offer a warrantee for donated equipment?
+- Do you offer a warranty for donated equipment?

 We provide a 30 day warranty and money back minus shipping should there be any problems.